Emergency out of hours repairs

 essential in helping us shape our services and identify any areas

-adopting a new Model Complaints Handling Procedure.
-It will only be
+adopted a new Model Complaints Handling Procedure.
+It will

-used for complaints related to dissatisfaction with standards of
+only be used for complaints related to dissatisfaction with

-service or action which the Association has taken/not taken.
+standards of service or action which the Association has taken/not

-The purpose of the new model is to provide a standardised approach
+taken.
+The purpose of the new model is to provide a standardised

-to customer complaints across the housing sector.
-This means
+approach to customer complaints across the housing sector.
+This

-that you should receive consistency when making a complaint about
+means that you should receive consistency when making a complaint

 action taken and the outcome.
 The Association is responsible for